 In 1786, the first testimonies appeared that the restless spirit of Elly Kedward was scattered around the area.

-Elly Kedward's father was Welsh and her mother Irish.
-During childbirth, the girl's mother was bleeding to death, so the father was the only person close to Elly, a guardian, and a breadwinner.
-In 1739, during the Irish farmers' uprising, the girl's father was fatally tortured and he remains mutilated in front of his daughter.
-For ten years, the Order has suffered not only the loss of a loved one, but also the violence, coercion, and bullying of the rebels.
+Elly Kedward's father was Welsh, and her mother was Irish.
+During childbirth, the girl's mother was bleeding to death, so the father was the only person close to Elly, a guardian and a breadwinner.
+In 1739, during the Irish farmers' uprising, the girl's father was fatally tortured and remained mutilated in front of his daughter.
+For ten years, the Order has suffered not only the loss of a loved one but also the violence, coercion, and bullying of the rebels.

 After a long night of torture, Mr. Kedward's body was casually thrown on his dead father and covered with tree branches.
-A decade-old girl left to die in the cold, gloomy forests of Ireland realized that her only hope of survival was to try to warm herself from her dead father's body.
+A decade-old girl left to die in Ireland's cold; gloomy forests realized that her only hope of survival was to try to warm herself from her dead father's body.

-In Paris, the local hermit was found to have been transported to a tiny shed where she was cared for about four weeks, according to the original customs and occult practices of the Twana tribes.
-Elly.
-Kedward 's life was saved in a variety of non - traditional ways, including the use of decoctions of psychoactive herbs and transitus fluvii (a secret language)- witch ciphers.
+In Paris, the local hermit was found to have been transported to a tiny shed.
+There she was cared for about four weeks, according to the original customs and occult practices of the Twana tribes.
+Elly Kedward 's life was saved in a variety of non - traditional ways, including decoctions of psychoactive herbs and transitus fluvii (a secret language)- witch ciphers.

 The Great Frost that engulfed Ireland in 1739 manifested itself in climatic cataclysms, global fever, famine, poor harvests, and Parganas that lasted two years and claimed thousands of lives, including the patron saint of Elly.
 The man died in 1741 of a severe form of dysentery.
-Not only the accesses to the cities but also the forests were covered with the bodies of the victims, and the ditches of the roadside became the graves of many dead.
+The access to the cities and forests was covered with the victims' bodies.
+And the roadside ditches became the graves of many dead.